dontcallmeplath/Project/README.md

 # Project
 Weather App - SheCodes
-&U+1F31E just a baby weather predictor using OpenWeather one call API
+<br/>just a baby weather predictor using OpenWeather one call API